-The 6 Steps to Building Your Credit Rating
+How to Build Your Credit Rating

 When building credit from scratch (as most young adults must) or rebuilding credit after a run of difficult financial challenges (medical, collections, bankruptcy, job loss, etc.), there are several steps to take to improve credit scores and show potential creditors that you are not a high risk to them so that they’ll charge you a lower interest rate.

-Is there a best way to build or rebuild your credit rating?
+What would be considered the best way to build or rebuild your credit rating?

 Many of the same strategies used to build credit from scratch can also help consumers with poor credit to rebuild their ratings.
 The process should focus on adding positive, up-to-date credit-related information to the consumer’s credit report while removing inaccurate, negative information.